asimazbunzel/stevma/docs/example.rst

 This example case will create a grid of binary systems to explore with the MESAbinary module of the MESA code.

-All the options needed to replicate it can be found in the `example` folder of the source code in GitHub, which should contain the following files
+All the options needed to replicate it can be found in the ``example`` directory of the source code in GitHub (see `example-grid <https://github.com/asimazbunzel/stevma/tree/main/example>`_).

+This directory contains the following files:

 .. code-block::